vishakha004/Predoc.org_Task1/README.md

 ## How to Run

 **Step 1:**
-Download the Week 1 Assignment folder.
+Download the Instructions PDF and the raw_data folder.
 Make sure to store all data sets as named in the repository.

 **Step 2:**
 Set the folder the data is stored in as Working Directory.
 Note that all Stata scripts must be created in the same Working Directory.

 **Step 3:**
-Download the cleaning_and_merging.do file, and open it in Stata.
-Set the Working Directory as on your machine, and run the script to get cleaned and merged data sets.
+Download the do_file.do, and open it in Stata.
+Set the Working Directory as on your machine, and run the script to get cleaned and merged data set, as well as the solutions to the given problems.
+The Solutions PDF compiles all these answers.

-**Step 4:**
-Download the desc_stats_and_visualisation.do file, and open it in Stata.
-Set the Working Directory as on your machine, and run the script to get the summary statistics and graphs.